If anyone tells you migrating legacy documents is easy, you have my permission to kick them in the shin!

 Some questions to ask will be:

-- Do we have the right document migration tools available?
+- Do we have the migration tools available?

-- Will the documents be related to and connected to system data, business intelligence or process automation?
+- Will the documents be related or connected to system data, business intelligence or process automation?

 - Is there any cleaning (categorizing) anticipated?